-Organ Transplantation: Eligibility, Cost & General Information
+Organ Transplantation: Eligibility, Cost and Information

 An organ transplant replaces a failing organ with a healthy one from someone else.
 End-stage organ failure is the most common diagnosis for people waiting for an organ transplant.
 Some different diseases may lead to end-stage organ failure.
 Among the diseases that can lead to organ failure are:

 - Short gut syndrome